Understanding Ecommerce Sales Tax

 Sales tax nexus: Nexus refers to an economic link with a state.
 You will be considered to have a strong enough link that it counts as nexus when your business meets a revenue threshold set by that state.

 If you’re an ecommerce retailer, and you have nexus in a state, then you must register, collect and remit sales tax.
 Each state has its own conditions for what creates sales tax nexus.

 Physical nexus: Your business has a physical presence in a state – for example, a store, inventory, staff, or third-party providers – making you sales-tax liable.

 Economic nexus: Your business has an economic connection to a state.
 Some states have an economic threshold you need to reach before you charge and pay sales tax.
-This might be transaction or gross sales based, and again, changes from state to state.
+This might be based on the number of transactions sold in that state, or perhaps gross sales.
+It varies from state to state.

 Origin vs. destination-based states: This refers to how states determine the rate of tax a seller remits.
 If a state is origin-based, then the seller needs to collect the rate of tax for their local jurisdiction.

 If the state is destination-based, as most of them are, the seller needs to remit the rate of tax of their buyers’ local jurisdiction.
 As you can imagine, the latter is a lot more difficult to keep track of.

 Taxable products: Not all products are taxable, meaning you don’t add sales tax to their price.
 Most tangible personal property is taxable, but each state may have its own exceptions.